Mitigating noise in digital and digital-analog quantum computation: Error mitigation

 \section{\uppercase{Error mitigation}}

-In section \ref{sec: error mitigation} we demonstrated how to apply error mitigation to the DAQC paradigm.
-In this appendix we include a more detailed explanation of the procedure, as well as the values chosen for these simulations and the numerical results obtained.
+In the subsection \hyperref[sec: error mitigation]{Error mitigation in DAQC}, we demonstrated how to apply error mitigation to the DAQC paradigm.
+This appendix includes a more detailed explanation of the procedure, the values chosen for these simulations, and the numerical results obtained.